Classical deformations of noncompact surfaces and their moduli of instantons

 \section{Motivation}

-Our interest in the deformation theory of local surfaces and their moduli of vector bundles arose in the attempt to understand how instanton moduli vary in families.
+Our interest in deformations of noncompact surfaces and their moduli of vector bundles arose in an attempt to understand how instanton moduli vary in families.

-Theories of instantons and their moduli are often defined over noncompact spaces, as is the case with the instanton partition function, defined by Nekrasov \cite{Ne} and explored by various authors, for instance \cite{NO,NY,GL,BE}.
+Theories of instantons and their moduli spaces are often defined over noncompact manifolds, as is the case with the instanton partition function, defined by Nekrasov \cite{Ne} and explored by various authors, for instance \cite{NO,NY,GL,BE}.

-In this paper we study how moduli of instantons on the local surfaces $Z_k = \Tot (\mathcal O_{\mathbb P^1} (-k))$ behave under deformation of the complex structure of the underlying surface.
-Our approach is to develop the deformation theory for the surfaces and then study holomorphic vector bundles on the deformed surfaces; the correspondence of Kobayashi--Hitchin \cite{LT} associates instantons on complex surfaces to holomorphic vector bundles, which give us the corresponding information about instantons.
-(Also see \cite{Sa} for a version of the correspondence that fits our noncompact situation.)
+We study how moduli spaces of instantons on the noncompact surfaces $Z_k = \Tot (\mathcal O_{\mathbb P^1} (-k))$ behave under deformation of the complex structure of the underlying surface.
+We construct a family of deformations for these surfaces and then study holomorphic vector bundles on the deformed surfaces.
+The Kobayashi--Hitchin correspondence associates instantons on complex surfaces to holomorphic vector bundles.
+Therefore, we describe holomorphic bundles on the deformed surfaces to obtain the corresponding information about instantons.
+The Kobayashi--Hitchin correspondence for the surfaces $Z_k$ was shown in \cite[Prop.\ 5.3]{GKM}; the proof uses compactification and appeals to the compact version of the correspondence as described in \cite{LT}.

-In contrast to the deformation theory of {\it compact} complex manifolds developed by Kodaira and Spencer \cite{kodaira}, a general deformation theory for {\it noncompact} complex manifolds has yet to be developed.
-However, under certain additional assumptions the deformation theory of noncompact complex manifolds seems to be well-behaved: for example, in case the manifold admits a global holomorphic symplectic form \cite{kaledinverbitsky}, or when the manifold compactifies holomorphically, in which case the machinery for compact manifolds may be applied \cite{kawamata}.
-In \S \ref{classicaldeformations} we present an approach based on explicit computations of \v Cech cohomology, which for the study of local surfaces $Z_k$ seems to be the most economical.
+In contrast to the deformation theory of {\it compact} complex manifolds as developed by Kodaira and Spencer \cite{kodaira}, a general deformation theory for {\it noncompact} complex manifolds has yet to be developed.
+Nevertheless, under certain additional assumptions the deformation theory of noncompact complex manifolds seems to be well-behaved: for example, in case the manifold admits a global holomorphic symplectic form \cite{kaledinverbitsky}, or when the manifold compactifies holomorphically, in which case the machinery for compact manifolds may be applied \cite{kawamata}.
+In \S \ref{classicaldeformations} we exploit the vector bundle structure on $Z_k$ and consider deformations as an affine bundle over $\mathbb P^1$.
 Relations to the deformations of Hirzebruch surfaces are given in \S \ref{relationtohirzebruch}.